eag838/To-Dos/Database Stuff.md

   - Internal Code/ID, External Code, Equation, Description, Public Description (Equation could be JSON or could be stored within the Description field)

+## Completed
+- Implement a routine or something to remove migrated data from staging